Nitrokey/nitrokey-documentation/source/components/software/nk-app2/pin.rst

 Factory Reset
 -------------

-A factory reset witll reset the entire ``Passwords`` or ``FIDO2`` feature including all stored credentials.
+A factory reset will reset the entire ``Passwords`` or ``FIDO2`` feature including all stored credentials.
 To do so proceed as follows:

 1. Open the Nitrokey App 2.
 2. Select your Nitrokey device.